5 reasons why your business could benefit from having an accountant

 When first establishing yourself as a freelancer, or even as small business, one of the major responsibilities you have to face up to is your tax affairs.
 Alongside a fitting freelance insurance policy, you may find that an accountant has an important role in supporting your business.
-Claire Johnson, Managing Director of SJD Accountancy, outlines why appointing an accountant can make good business sense.
+Claire Johnson, Managing Director of SJD Accountancy (external link), outlines why appointing an accountant can make good business sense.

 When you work for yourself every penny counts, from the money coming in, to the money going out.
 Keeping a check on it all is a job in itself, yet it’s easy to see an accountant as just another expense.
 But there are many good reasons why spending that little bit extra to get a good accountant can actually help grow your business.
 Here are my top five benefits an accountant can bring to your business.